-Brian Prescott-Decie has been a member of LAU’s Department of Humanities since 2002, teaching English, cultural studies and occasional history courses.
+Brian Prescott-Decie has been a member of LAU’s Department of Humanities since 2002, teaching History, Latin, Cultural studies and occasional English courses.

 He is a committed activist in the campaign for reform of the Nationality Law to obtain for Lebanese women the right to pass on their nationality.

 - BA in Modern History, 1973, Oxford University, England

 Senior Instructor of English and Cultural Studies